 Man stressing about money

-Money is often cited as one of the main causes of marital strife and relationship issues.
-With the current economic uncertainty, financial stress can be a major source of tension for couples in any type of relationship.
+Money is often cited as one of the leading causes of marital strife and relationship issues.
+In the current economic climate, financial stress can be a significant source of tension for couples in all types of relationships.
 But how much of an effect does financial stress have on a marriage or partnership?
-In this blog post, we will look at what the experts have to say about the impact of financial stress on relationships and marriages.
+In this blog post, we will explore the perspectives of experts on the impact of economic stress on relationships and marriages.

 Money is the number one cause of stress in relationships